The MyDevice is a rare early example of a smartphone. It was conceived and designed by

 Notably, in his book,

 The Smart Device, Väänänen recalls that MyOrigo visited Apple in California to demonstrate the MyDevice.
-During the meeting Steve Jobs walked into the room and tried the product showing a particular interest in browsing.
+During the meeting, Steve Jobs walked into the room and tried the product showing a particular interest in browsing.
 Väänänen feels that this had a heavy influence on what the iPhone would eventually become.

 Having failed to sell the device as a near-finished prototype product a new company, F-Origin, was created with some of the original development team and the related patents.
-They sought to sell the technology, notably the user interface developments, which included finger touch control and the web browsing capabilities.
+They sought to sell the technology, notably the user interface developments, which included finger touch control and web browsing capabilities.
 Samsung showed interest in working with F-Origin to build a product and provided some investment that kept the company going.
 The first in-person meeting in Oulu, Finland was very successful, but the follow-up meeting was a disaster.
 F-Origin had defaulted on its rent and found its offices locked when they arrived to let the Samsung delegation into the building for a meeting.
 Unable to enter, the Samsung team left never to return.
 Samsung ended its funding.

 This resulted in a rapid decline for the company and its eventual bankruptcy in 2005.
 The administrators took control of the assets and sold the related software and patents to a US entity for €300,000.